Oranga Tamariki: Malachi Subecz abuse case

-In October 2022, the Chief Ombudsman Peter Boshier released a scathing report into Oranga Tamariki's handling of the case of five year old Tauranga toddler Malachi Subecz, who was murdered by his caregiver Michaela Barriball in November 2021.
+In October 2022, the Chief Ombudsman Peter Boshier released a scathing report into Oranga Tamariki's handling of the case of five year old Tauranga child Malachi Subecz, who was murdered by his caregiver Michaela Barriball in November 2021.
 Barriball had been looking after the boy whose mother had been imprisoned.
 Boshier described the department's response as "a litany of failures" and criticised Oranga Tamariki for not prioritising Malachi's welfare.
 In late June 2022, Barriball had been sentenced to a life sentence of at least 17 years after pleading guilty to two charges of ill-treating a child and a murder charge.
 While In Barriball's care, Malachi had been beaten, starved, thrown against walls, and burnt with scalding water by his caregiver.
 Barriball's sister Sharon Barriball was also convicted of perverting the course of justice by concealing evidence and sentenced to six months home detention.

 Malachi's relatives including his aunt Helen Menzies criticised Oranga Tamariki's handling of Malachi's case, stating that his death was preventable and that the government department had failed him.
 In mid October 2022, Oranga Tamariki acknowledged that it had failed to act on at least two reports by Malachi's stepfather and a Corrections Department probation officer expressing concerns about Malachi's wellbeing.
 The Minister for Children Kelvin Davis confirmed that Oranga Tamariki accepted the findings of the Ombudsman's report but delayed taking further action until a review of the Oranga Tamariki child care system had been completed.
 In response, the Māori Party co-leader Debbie Ngarewa-Packer criticised Davis' decision to delay action, stating that "a delayed approach meant atrocities were likely continuing."
-Ngarewara-Packer advocated implementing mandatory reporting as an interm measure.
+Ngarewara-Packer advocated implementing mandatory reporting as an interim measure.